 Supreme Court of Texas Permanent Judicial Commission for Children, Youth and Families (2019)

-Presents strategies for building a trauma-informed child welfare system.
+Presents strategies for developing a trauma-informed child welfare system.
 The report covers topics such as culture, collaboration, youth and family voice, training, and more.
 The training section highlights the importance of trauma-informed training that is high quality, culturally competent, and reflected in organizational culture.